In order to comply with the General Data Protection Regulation (GDPR), organisations must conduct a GDPR assessment.

 - Governance: in this area, the covers the governance structure, awareness activities and the existence of identified figures required by law.

 - Data Projection: this covers identifying gaps and endeavours to abolish them.
-Corporate websites, web applications, and IT infrastructure are the main areas to be assessed because more significant risks are likely to be found in these areas.
+Corporate websites, web applications, and IT infrastructure are the main areas to be assess.
+Because more significant risks are likely to found in these areas.
 To spot vulnerabilities, specific tools like Vulnerability Assessment and Network Scan are already present to perform the task.

 - Data Protection Impact Assessment (DPIA): this involves conducting a data protection impact assessment (DPIA) for high risk or high impact projects or business areas.

-- Privacy and Design: this involves taking adequate measures to minimise data privacy risks during the design phase.
+- Privacy and Design: this involves taking adequate measures to minimize data privacy risks during the design phase.

 Importance of GDPR assessment: